Wilfred/elisp-refs/README.md

 (let ((x (symbol-function 'foo)))
   (funcall x))

-;; Similarly, pasing functions as arguments will not be treated ;; as function calls either.
+;; Similarly, indirect function calls are not treated as ;; function calls.
 (defun call-func (x)
   (funcall x))
 (call-func 'foo)
+;; Tip: if you use sharp quoting, elisp-refs will detect it!
+(call-func #'foo)
 ```

 ## Running tests